-We support children, especially those in difficult situations and those affected by migration, to learn for life through gender-transformative, inclusive and quality education.
+We support children, especially those in difficult situations and those affected by migration, to learn for life through gender-friendly, inclusive and quality education.

-The education projects Plan International has implemented in Shaanxi, Ningxia and Yunnan to support rural children, especially girls, in accessing a quality education.
+The education projects Plan International has implemented in Shaanxi, Ningxia and Yunnan support rural children, especially girls, to access a quality education.

 In the past year, we launched the girls and technology project to promote girls’ STEM education, the children’s reading project to boost reading and social skills in primary schools and a child-led activity to tackle gender inequality and establish a gender-responsive school environment.

 Through our programmes, the awareness of gender equality among children, teachers and parents has improved.

 Stereotypes regarding boys and girls in academic success and career choices can shape their development.
 Over time, even the children themselves will believe in the limitations of their own ability and potential.

 In response to China’s practices and policies in promoting and exploring STEM education (an interdisciplinary method of teaching that integrates science, technology, engineering and mathematics), throughout 2021, through cooperation with enterprises and academic institutions, Plan International has supported local education authorities to carry out the girls and technology project in 64 primary and secondary schools.
 This was set out to tap into the maximum potential and inspire children in rural communities, with a particular focus on girls.

 By improving teachers’ capacities in STEM, running on-campus clubs, providing platforms to display student work, exposing children to robotics programming and more, STEM education is introduced and taught to children in rural communities.
 The project offers gender equality training for teachers, invites female representatives within the technology industry to participate in activities and talk about the application of their work in society, and breaks gender stereotypes around suitable career choices.